A Curious Miscellany of Items Philosophical, Historical, and Literary

 Mov'd on, with difficulty and labour hee;” (II.1021-1022)

 These Lines have both too much and too many: too much Repetition (“difficulty/labour”), and too many Syllables, each being compos’d of eleven instead of the requisite ten.
-One lacks a Word to describe such low Stuff; sinking does not convey adequately the depths to which the Poet has plumbed here.
+One lacks a Word to describe such low Stuff; sinking does not convey adequately the Depths to which the Poet has plumbed here.
 Plummeting methinks is the better Verb.
 Another Example of too many Syllables in a Line appears at Book IX, l.
 570:

 “What thou commandst and right though shouldst be obeyd”